Fighting the Driving War

 Many home care companies offer per diem transport services.
 VIP America is able to refer professional caregivers on an as needed basis to individuals needing transportation assistance!
 Often the fee is much more reasonable than most people realize and is less than the cost of car insurance, gas and vehicle maintenance.

 Above all else, keep your calm and don’t expect this to be resolved over night.
 If you need support in this transitional phase call our office at 888-343-9205 ext.
-1 to speak with our Intake nurse Lynda.
+1 to speak with our Intake nurse Lynda, and find out about home health care near you.